 - The provision of grants to support mathematics, especially conferences and joint research activities linking groups at different Universities.
 It is particularly concerned to provide help for young mathematicians (including research students).
 It also has schemes to support educational outreach activities and assistance to those with home commitments who wish to attend conferences, etc.

 - Society Meetings are held at least five times during the year, including the Annual General Meeting of the Society which takes place each November.
 Meetings include formal business of the Society such as elections and admissions, as well as lectures intended for a broad mathematical audience.

-- The Society is a major academic publisher, producing the Proceedings (est. 1865), the Journal (est. 1926), the Bulletin (est. 1969), the LMS Journal of Computation and Mathematics (est. 1998) and the Journal of Topology (est. 2008); four book series: LMS Lecture Notes, LMS Student Texts, LMS Monographs, and (jointly with the American Mathematical Society) History of Mathematics.
-The Society publishes Nonlinearity jointly with the Institute of Physics, Compositio Mathematica on behalf of a Dutch Foundation, and Mathematika on behalf of University College London.
-It has collaborative arrangements to produce translations of three leading Russian mathematical periodicals as well as the Transactions of the Moscow Mathematical Society.
+- The Society is a major academic publisher, producing the Proceedings (est. 1865), the Journal (est. 1926), the Bulletin (est. 1969), the Journal of Topology (est. 2008), the open-access journal Transactions (est. 2014), and two book series: LMS Lecture Notes, LMS Student Texts.
+The Society publishes Nonlinearity jointly with the Institute of Physics, Compositio Mathematica on behalf of the epynomous Dutch Foundation, and Mathematika on behalf of University College London.
+It has collaborative arrangements to produce translations of three leading Russian mathematical journals as well as the Transactions of the Moscow Mathematical Society..